mdsimon2/RPi-CamillaDSP/README.md

 sudo service squeezelite restart
 ```

-These changes set your ALSA loopback device 1 as squeezelite playback device, resample all files to 44.1 kHz using a high quality resampling algorithm and stop squeezelite after 5 seconds of inactivity.
+These changes set ALSA loopback device 1 as squeezelite playback device, resample all files to 44.1 kHz using a high quality resampling algorithm and stop squeezelite after 5 seconds of inactivity.

 ## CamillaDSP Configurations

 All configurations use maximum amount of output channels for a given device.
-If you do not need an output channel remove it from the mixer as each extra channel requires additional processing resource.
+If an output channel is not needed remove it from the mixer as each extra channel requires additional processing resources.
 Configuration files can be found in the [configs](https://github.com/mdsimon2/RPi-CamillaDSP/tree/main/configs) folder of this repository.

-The naming convention for my configuration files is dac_input_capturerate_playbackrate.
+The naming convention configuration files in this repository is dac_input_capturerate_playbackrate.
 For example, a configuration for a MOTU Ultralite Mk5, TOSLINK input with 96 kHz capture and 96 kHz playback rates is ultralitemk5_toslink_96c_96p.

 ### ASRC Options
 CamillaDSP expects a constant capture sample rate and cannot accommodate rate changes without a restart.
-If you have a variable sample rate physical digital source like TOSLINK, AES or SPDIF or have multiple physical digital sources with different rates, a good option is to add a device that has an ASRC to convert to a consistent rate. miniDSP offer many devices with this capability which are summarized summarized below.
+For variable sample rate physical digital sources like TOSLINK, AES or SPDIF or multiple physical digital sources with different rates, a good option is to add a device that has an ASRC to convert to a consistent rate. miniDSP offer many devices with this capability which are summarized summarized below.

 - [nanoDIGI](https://www.minidsp.com/images/documents/nanoDIGI%202x8%20User%20Manual.pdf) - $170, discontinued in 2021 but possible to find used, SPDIF / TOSLINK input, SPDIF output, 96 kHz
 - [2x4HD](https://www.minidsp.com/products/minidsp-in-a-box/minidsp-2x4-hd) - $225, TOSLINK / analog input, USB output, 96 kHz